-Trust Your Dental Health To Your Eagle ID Dentist
+Trust Your Dental Health to Your Eagle, ID, Dentist

-Our Boise dentists treat all types of gum diseases but our focus is on preventing gum or periodontal disease by providing our clients with the best possible dental health care.
+Our Boise dentists treat all types of gum diseases, but our focus is on preventing gum or periodontal disease by providing our clients with the best possible dental health care.
 If we uncover the beginning of gum disease in a general exam we begin immediate treatment to control the disease as quickly as possible.

 It is important to diagnose and treat periodontal disease early before it progresses and causes tooth and bone loss.
 We recommend regular dental hygiene and exams to monitor the health of your teeth and gums.
-Early treatment generally consists of a deep cleaning that includes deep scaling and root planing to get rid of the bacteria in those hard to reach places.
+Early treatment generally consists of a deep cleaning that includes deep scaling and root planing to get rid of the bacteria in those hard-to-reach places.

-How Does Gingivitis Affect My Dental Health?
+How Does Periodontal Disease Affect My Dental Health?

 Advanced Gum Disease

 Questions about gum disease?
 Looking to schedule a consultation?
 Whatever you need, feel free to call, text, or contact Blaisdell Family Dentistry in Boise, ID.
-We happily serve patients throughout the Meridian and Eagle, ID area.
+We happily serve patients throughout the Meridian and Eagle, ID, area.